Plan your CFA Visit

 The School of Music will have a representative at various locations following College fairs during the summer and fall.
 Please click here to see the list of locations.

 The School of Music does not offer accommodations; however, you may find the following list of hotels in our area helpful.

 School of Theatre

-Information sessions for our Undergraduate programs in Acting, Design, Production, Stage Management, and Theatre Arts are generally available daily, Monday through Friday, at 10am and 2pm.
-Some exceptions apply – please contact us for specific availability on a given date.
+Information sessions for our Undergraduate programs in Acting, Design, Production, Stage Management, and Theatre Arts are generally available daily, Monday through Friday, at 11am and 2pm (some exceptions apply).
 Information sessions are not available on weekends or University holidays.

 These 45-to-60 minute comprehensive information sessions are conducted by a School of Theatre staff member or current student in our BFA program and are designed to answer many of the common questions posed by prospective students and their families, and offer prospective students the chance to ask any other specific questions they may have about our programs.